silvncr/qrs/README.md

 qrs: _
 ```

-Upon being called from the commandline, it will display an input screen.
+Upon being called from the command line, it will display an input screen.

 Type your letters into the field, press Enter, and wait for the program to calculate the best words.
-Once it's done, choose one from the list that corresponds with the number of letters you have available, or the next lowest.
+Once done, choose one from the list that corresponds with the number of letters you have available or the next lowest.
 See the example below to find out why you might not need to use all of your spaces.

 ## Example case

 Here's an example using the default program settings.
 Our situation is the following:

-- We're playing *Quarrel*, and thus we get 8 letters.
+- We're playing *Quarrel*, and thus, we get eight letters.
 - Our letters are `wetodlnm`.
-- We have 7 spaces to use.
+- We have seven spaces to use.

-After installing the library, we'll open a commandline and run the program.
+After installing the library, we'll open a command line and run the program.

-Since we know we don't need words longer than 8 letters, we can minimise loading time by configuring the program to only calculate for words of that length.
+Since we know we don't need words longer than eight letters, we can minimise loading time by configuring the program to only calculate for words of that length.
 We can do this by passing our desired settings as command arguments:

 ```sh
 $ qrs --max 8